paulLeClair/P-Engine/README.md

 Fundamentally, the core will set up the engine's main abstractions for providing an execution environment: the engine's **modes** (as below), and the **tools** (also below) that will be used within the engine.
 The modes and tools that are to be used should be registered during engine startup, and the user will be given immediate control over how the engine actually makes use of those modes and tools.
 Lots of different applications should be able to be represented this way, I'm hoping, especially within the scope of video games.

-My plan is to eventually find a way to package up specific implementation files so that the user doesn't even have to work within the internal source of the engine, to keep things compact and provide a fast way to develop new P-Engine applications.
-I still need to look into ways to make this happen, though, since I'm still a newcomer to build systems!
+My plan is to eventually find a way to package up specific implementation files so that the user doesn't even have to work within the internal source of the engine, to provide a compact way to develop new applications using this framework.
+Since I'm still a newcomer to build systems and I'm not sure entirely what's possible yet, that will be something for the future!

 ### Thread Pool